genesiscloud/genesis-cloud-inference-articles/art03.md

 * uses `builder` to create `plan: IHostMemory` representing a serialized network (plan) stored in a host memory buffer
 * saves the plan in the output file

-Note that in this example the timing cache is set up only to avoid warning messages at runtime.

 The program has two command line arguments: a path to the input ONNX file and a path to the output TensorRT plan file.